 - The maximum number of people who visit shopping centers, larger stores, gyms, etc is limited.
 The exact number is governed by the size of the room.

 - Most public events have been suspended and venues like cinemas, theatres, and concert venues may only hold up to eight guests at a time.

-- The Public Health Agency of Sweden recommends face masks in public transports during rush hour (7-9 am and 4-6 pm on weekdays).
-The new guidelines will apply until further notice.
+- The Public Health Agency of Sweden recommends face masks in public transports.
+The new guidelines will apply until March 22.